The Archive

 Puzzles & Survival: A Match-3 Glued to a 4X Glued to a Zombie Movie

-Puzzles & Survival's ads show a frantic match-3 where every move shoots zombies attacking your shelter.
-The match-3 exists.
-The zombies exist.
-The 4X base-builder gating both — generating most of the revenue — does not appear in the ads.
+Puzzles & Survival's ads show a frantic match-3 that shoots zombies.
+The match-3 is real.
+The 4X base-builder gating it — and generating most revenue — is not.

 Match-3 in Disguise